sven-gerlach/secure-my-spot-api/README.md

   GitHub is automatically and fully tested and any successful pull requests or pushes into the main branch are automatically deployed to Heroku

-## Technologies used for the Front- and Back-End
+## Technologies and Packages used for the Front- and Back-End
 | Technology               | Front-End | Back-End |
 |:-------------------------|:---------:|:--------:|
 | Axios                    |     x     |          |